 Tongue ties can be described as anterior or posterior.
 An anterior tongue tie is usually very easy to see as it holds down the tip of the tongue and can make the tongue look heart shaped.
 A posterior tongue tie is found near the base of the tongue and so is often harder to notice.

 Tongue tie division can be offered in babies who are having difficulty breastfeeding.
 This may have effects on the baby such as poor weight gain and unsettled feeding or for the mother with problems such as painful nipples and mastitis (infection or swelling of the nipples and breast).
 Before booking for the treatment it is important that feeding has been observed by a healthcare professional such as a midwife to ensure that there are no other causes.

 Division can be carried out in the outpatient clinic in just a few minutes.
 Local anaesthetic is not usually needed as it can delay feeding immediately after the procedure.
 There are no nerve fibres in the tongue-tie, so it is not thought to be a painful procedure.

 Your baby will be wrapped-up and held in place by the nurse.
 The surgeon will separate the tongue-tie using a sterile pair of scissors.
 We encourage breast feeding immediately after as this reduces bleeding after the procedure.
 It’s important to try and avoid feeding your baby for 2 hours before the procedure as we want you to feed immediately after.

 Sometimes a little bleeding occurs after but this usually settles within about 5 minutes.
 Uncommonly babies can get an infection at the site of the procedure.
-The main risk of the procedure is a recurrence of the tongue tie over time.
+The main risk of the tongue tie division procedure is a recurrence of the issue over time.

 What to expect after